Eagleshot/IntroductionToFastAPI/readme.md

 # Introduction to FastAPI ⚡
 # What is an API?
-An API, or **Application Programming Interface**, is a set of rules and protocols that allows different software applications to communicate with each other.
+An API, or **Application Programming Interface**, is a set of rules and protocols that allows different software applications (e.g. frontend and backend) to communicate with each other.
 It defines the methods and data formats that applications can use to request and exchange information.

 Think of it as an interface between your service and the outside world.